mehulagg/gitlab/doc/ci/test_cases/index.md

 You can edit a test case's title and description.

 Users with Reporter or higher [permissions](../../user/permissions.md) can edit test cases.
-However, users who are demoted to the Guest role, can still edit test cases they have created while in a higher role.
+Users demoted to the Guest role can continue to edit the test cases they created when they were in the higher role.

 To edit a test case: